Promoting British Values

 As a Rights Respecting School, mutual respect is at the heart of our values.
 Children learn that their behaviours have an effect on their own rights and those of others.
 All members of the school community treat each other with respect.

-At Coton Green Primary School we will actively challenge pupils, staff or parents expressing opinions contrary to fundamental British Values, including ?extremist? views.
+At Coton Green Primary School we will actively challenge pupils, staff and parents expressing opinions contrary to fundamental British values including extremist views.